icdevs/Icdevs_mainsite/_posts/2023-01-09-44-ICRC-2 and ICRC-3 - Motoko.md

 ## Bounty Details

-* Bounty Amount: $2,000 USD of ICP at award date - $2,000 USD of ICP Match Available
+* Bounty Amount: $6,000 USD of ICP at award date.
-* ICDevs.org DFINITY Foundation Grant Match Available: $2000 USD of ICP at award time - (For every ICP sent to d0e3be904a939ff752979aaa53cfb66fac8d75b85ce4fa878e147d60706be6ed, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 50 ICP donated, After 50 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* ICDevs.org Bounty Acceleration: For each 1 ICP sent to 25be490ab9521ab06c8fb5456a1f376e71204aa565513391322b59b0177aea38, ICDevs.org will add  .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives.
 * Project Type: Individual
-* Opened: 02/01/2023
+* Opened: 01/09/2023
 * Time Commitment: Days
 * Project Type: Library
-* Experience Type: Intermediate - Motoko; Intermediate - EVM;
+* Experience Type: Beginner - Motoko;

 ## Description

-As we make progress to further integrating EVM based blockchains with motoko, we need more EVM based tools.
-While Bounty #29 seeks a short term solution, this bounty seeks to implement the fundamental libraries needed to build and verify transactions and data on motoko canisters without having make an async call to a utility canister.

-To execute this bounty you need to implement RLP encoding and Decoding in motoko.
-Some of this work has been started at https://github.com/icdevs/rlp.mo but it has not been tested or completed.
-To claim this bounty make all the tests pass and be able to encode and decode RLP.
-The library should be set up to work with vessel and MOPS.

-Completing this bounty will give the developer the chance to tackle [Bounty 32 - Merkel Patricia Trees - Motoko](/bounties/2023/02/01/Merkle-Patricia-Trees-Motoko.html), and eventually, [Bounty 27a - No Key Wallet Motoko](/bounties/2022/09/14/NoKey-Wallet-Motoko.html)
+ICDevs.org has funded the ICRC-1 motoko library at https://github.com/NatLabs/icrc1.
+It is now time to add the ICRC-2(approval workflow) and ICRC-3(ledger and block query functionality).
+These are still subject to approval by the working group, but work can begin now.

+The ICRC-2 spec can be found at https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-2/README.md

+The beginnings of ICRC-3 are at https://github.com/dfinity/ICRC-1/tree/roman-icrc3/standards/ICRC-3 but are still under debate by the working group.

+To complete this bounty you will need to participate with the working group to help finalize ICRC-2 and 3, and then build the modules as optional add-ins is to https://github.com/NatLabs/icrc1.
+You can gate the standards with a switch that can be configured via a setup configuration and/or management function.

-This bounty gives the opportunity to:
+This bounty gives the opportunity to

-* learn motoko
+* learn about Motoko
-* learn about evms and RLP encoding
+* learn about ICRC-2 and ICRC-3
+* learn about ICRC-1

 ## To apply for this bounty you should: